 Palaeolandscape implication: The OSL and 14C dates indicate that the transition of the beach sand to the Older Dune sand deposition took place before about 240 BC (SL-O2).
 This implies that at this location the Older Dunes were formed around 250 BC.
 The two organic layer complexes in the Older Dunes were formed around 250 and 650 AD, and the Younger Dunes were deposited after ± 975 AD.

-<h1>Location Secundair E (SE)
+<h1>Location: Secundair E (SE)

-Table A3.6a: 14C dates of the PWN building pit Secundair E (SE).
-Reference: Vos et al., 2010.
+Table A3.6a.
+14C dates of the PWN building pit Secundair E (SE) (Vos et al., 2010)

-*: expressed in measured 14C years BP (not corrected for reservoir effect)